Sell CS:GO skins without hidden fees

 Sell CS:GO skins with a wide variety of payout options

 Apart from our carefully-designed platform and an user-friendly interface, we have also listened to your feedback and deployed several payout options to cater to different needs of our sellers.
-SkinCashier allows you to withdraw your earnings through popular secured payment gateways and cryptocurrencies such as Bitcoin (BTC) and Ethereum (ETH).
+SkinCashier allows you to withdraw your cash out your Steam inventory value through popular secured payment gateways and cryptocurrencies such as Bitcoin (BTC) and Ethereum (ETH).
 Pick a suitable payout option and enjoy your rewards, in real world money.

 - Cryptocurrencies (e.g. BTC/ETH): Bitcoin Wallet, Ethereum Wallet, Payeer, Skrill